dstar55/100-words-design-patterns-java/patterns/gof/Prototype.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+In Singleton pattern we saw how to tackle the situation when we should instantiate a single object of a class.
+However, we may have a situation when, during runtime, we want to copy an object which already exists in memory, particularly if the object is complex.

+So, imagine that we are developing software which can work with spreadsheets.
+A spreadsheet consist of cells, and a cell is a complex object with lot of attributes, such as borders, content, format, color, etc. Now, if we want to split a cell, we can develop a method which will copy each attribute of that object.
+This method can became very complex, so we should consider a more elegant solution.
+It would be nice if we could copy an object with a single method, for example cloneMe().

+Such solution is a Prototype pattern.

 ###  <a id="Story"></a>Story

-Clone itself.
+The Clone itself.

-Sheep Dolly is the first mammal to be cloned, so Dolly is a duplicate.
+Dolly the sheep was the first mammal to be cloned, so Dolly is a duplicate.